alya1007/chatter-room/README.md

 ![System Architecture](./system_architecture.png)

 - **User Service**: This service is responsible for managing user accounts.
-It provides functionalities such as user registration, login, and user profile management.
+It provides functionalities such as user registration, login, and getting the profile of user.

 - **Chat Service**: This service is responsible for managing chats.
 It provides functionalities such as writing to another user (creating a chat), creating a group chat, adding users to a group chat, and sending messages.

+- **API Gateway**: Is responsible for routing requests to the appropriate service.
+It receives HTTP requests from the client and makes corresponding gRPC calls to the services.

+- **Service Discovery**: Is responsible for service discovery.
+It allows services to find each other and communicate with each other.
+It also provides load balancing and fault tolerance.
+Each service registers itself with the service discovery service when it starts up.
+The service discovery service maintains a list of all the services that are currently running.

 ## Technology Stack and Communication Patterns

-- **User Service**: Node.js (TypeScript)
+- **User Service**: C#
-- **Chat Service**: Node.js (TypeScript)
+- **Chat Service**: C#
 - **User Account Storage**: MongoDB
 - **Chats Storage**: MongoDB
 - **Chat Rooms Storage**: Redis
-- **Message Broker**: RabbitMQ
-- **API Gateway**: Python (Flask)
+- **API Gateway**: Python
 - **Communication Protocol**: HTTP, WebSocket, gRPC

 ## Data Management

 ### Database Separation

 - **User Service**: Uses its own database to manage user data, ensuring that user information is isolated and secure.
 Suitable for storing user credentials, profiles, and preferences.
+The database has one collection: `users`.

 - **Chat Service**: Maintains a separate database for chat data, including private messages and chat room content.
 This allows for scalability and performance optimizations specific to chat operations.
 Unit tests will be written to ensure the correctness of the data.
+This database has two collections: `private_messages`, `private_messages` and `rooms`.

+- **Service Discovery**: For service discovery, a separate database is used to store service information, such as IP addresses and ports.

 ### Data Access